Careers with a Ph.D. in History

 - Public History and Archival Administration

-Within each history major, students will be required to study the culture, politics, foreign policy, potential colonialism, reformations, gender theory and writings of the place and time they choose.
+Within each history major, students will be required to study the following aspects of the place and time that they choose: culture, politics, foreign policy, potential colonialism, reformations, gender theory, and period writings.
 Students may also be required to work as teaching assistants during their Ph.D. studies, which involves assisting professors in teaching courses to undergraduate students, as well as completing a doctoral dissertation.
 The doctoral dissertation is a research report summarizing a specific piece of work the student has chosen within his or her history specialization.
 The student often works on this with an advisor, who is usually a university professor, over the course of his or her studies.